Field Trips: Parks as Classrooms

-- Park Map & Itinerary: Check out this sample itinerary and map for planning your field trip visit.
+- Park Map & Itinerary: Check out this sample itinerary, map, and field trip planning packet to help prepare for your visit.
 Expect to spend between 2 and 4 hours to tour the site.

 - Group Size & Safety: It is recommended to limit field trip groups to 125 students or less with a minimum chaperone to student ratio of 1:10 depending on the age group.
 Safety hazards onsite include high traffic areas with several street crossings and high volume shared public spaces.